Bayesian Online Natural Gradient (BONG): Introduction

 Our \bong framework unifies several existing methods for Bayesian online learning, and it offers new algorithms based on alternative variational families or parameterizations.
-We define a large space of methods by crossing several factors in our theoretical framework and conduct experiments systematically testing how these factors affect online learning performance.
+We define a large space of methods by \kpm{ combining 4 different update rules with 4 different ways of computing the relevant expected gradients and Hessians and 3 different variational families (Gaussians with full, diagonal, and diagonal-plus-low rank precision matrices). } We conduct experiments systematically testing how these factors affect performance.
 We find support for all three principles of our approach--- NGD, implicit regularization to the prior, and linearization--- in terms of both statistical and computational efficiency.
+Code for our experiments is available at https://github.com/petergchang/bong/.